imabug/PCXMCUtils/README.md

 `dfrfile` is the path and name of the simulation definition file to load.
 If not provided, the script will as the user.

 ### load:simFiles
 Loads PCXMCRotation simulation definition and result files stored in a directory into the database.
+This command looks for the simulation files within the `storage` folder.

 Usage: `php pcxmcutils load:simFiles {simid?} {dir?}`

 `simid` is the simulation ID to associate the definition file with.
 If not provided, the script will ask the user.

-`dir` is the directory where the PCXMCRotation simulation definition and result files are stored.
+`dir` is the directory under the `storage` folder where the PCXMCRotation simulation definition and result files are located.

 ## License